 Daily Dial #73 – A Hard Luck Story Kept With at Lingfield

-Just the one bet today.
-We backed him last time and hard luck found him again – that’s three consecutive runs where trouble has been put on him, so he is well due a clear round.
+The two bets today.
+We backed both the last time and hard luck found one again – that’s three consecutive runs where trouble has been put on him, and the other was beaten by the run of the race.
+Both have fair shouts to turn the tables today.

 We were unfortunate yesterday at Newcastle too, with the only selection on the day – Mercurius Power.
 The race wasn’t particularly well run to suit early doors, which saw him off the bridle early, but he was really starting to motor when he got caught short of room between eventual 2nd Berkshire Phantom and 3rd Book Of Life.
 He was going better than both when his run was halted.
 One we will be keeping tabs on – specifically at Newcastle, a track he appears to love a spin at.